barumau/pandunia/polski/polski-pandunia.md

 bułka gotowana na parze - mantu
 być - si
 być mistrzem (być ekspertem) - fa mestre
-być o; dyskutować o - tema
+być o; dyskutować o - fa tema
 być obok - na late
 być poddanym, doświadczyć, doświadczać (ubierniający czasownik) - be
 być podobnym, być jak - be sam rupa